 Kinsterna Hotel in the hills of Monemvasia is a truly amazing place.
 I have seen a lot, and to me this is definitely one of the most beautiful luxury hotels in Greece.
 The main building is an immaculately restored 13th century manor.
 Its historical character is celebrated in every detail, and jazzed up by some striking modern elements in the interior design.
 Spring water snakes through the property, into the partially covered old cistern in the central terrace, and on towards a long L-shaped swimming pool surrounded by fruit trees.
 With three-dimensional lace stencilling on the walls, each one of the luxury rooms, suites, residences and even villas impresses in its own way.
 In the oldest parts of the Kinsterna property, cosy “Byzantine” suites have dome-shaped ceilings.
 Others have unique features: an original Ottoman fireplace in one, the old dungeon (!) in another.
 Newly added residences have the charm of the old with a few modern twists.
-I stayed in an impressive top-floor suite looking out over the hills, the sea and the castle rock of Monemvasia as well as in one of the new residences, with sea views as well, and with a slightly more playful decor.
+I’ve stayed in two different top-floor suites, both very impressive, looking out over the hills, the sea and the castle rock of Monemvasia as well as in one of the new residences, with sea views as well, and with a slightly more playful decor.
 Beds are incredibly comfortable and bathrooms have a luxurious feel.
-All that, and the amazing food, was plenty of indulgence for me, but there also is a top-notch spa and a fantastic swimming pool to tempt you even further.
+All that, and the amazing food, is plenty of indulgence for me, but there is also a top-notch spa and a fantastic swimming pool to tempt you even further.

 In a place like Kinsterna Hotel, aesthetics, luxury, gastronomy and service of the highest level are a given, but the calm atmosphere, the friendliness and the beautiful historical details throughout the property made it memorable to me.